2025 National League Division Series: Background

 The top two division winners (first two seeds) are determined by regular season winning percentages.
 The final two teams are the winners of the National League Wild Card Series, played between the league's third to sixth-seeded teams.

-Craig Counsell, Brewers manager from 2015-2023, now managing the Cubs.
+Craig Counsell, Brewers manager from 2015 to 2023, now managing the Cubs.

 The Milwaukee Brewers (97–65) clinched their seventh postseason berth in the last eight seasons (third consecutive) on September 13, won the National League Central and earned a first-round bye on September 21, and earned home-field advantage throughout the MLB postseason after the Philadelphia Phillies were defeated by the Minnesota Twins on September 27.
 This is just the second time Milwaukee has been a top seed in the NL, following their 2018 team.
 They will play their divisional rivals, the fourth-seeded Chicago Cubs (92–70), who defeated the San Diego Padres in three games in the Wild Card Series.
 The Cubs won the regular season series, 7–6.
 This is the first postseason meeting in the I-94 Rivalry, although they did play a Game 163 in 2018 to determine the NL Central division, which the Brewers won 3–1 at Wrigley Field.
 In 2023, Craig Counsell left the Brewers to become the Cubs manager.
 In his introductory press conference, he admitted he underestimated the rivalry part of Brewers fans feeling like he just went to “the other side.”